-Consumers, exports power U.S. third-quarter economic growth
+Consumers, exports give U.S. economy muscle in the third-quarter

 | WASHINGTON

-WASHINGTON The U.S. economy grew faster than initially thought in the third quarter, notching its best performance in two years, buoyed by strong consumer spending and a surge in soybean exports.
+WASHINGTON The U.S. economy grew faster than initially estimated in the third quarter, notching its best performance in two years, buoyed by strong consumer spending and a surge in soybean exports.

+In a separate report, U.S. home prices rose 5.5 percent in the year to September, meaning house prices overall have now fully recovered from their plunge during the 2008 financial crisis.

+A third report showed U.S. consumer confidence rebounded in November to its highest level in nine years despite uncertainty surrounding the policies of President-elect Trump.

-Gross domestic product increased at a 3.2 percent annual rate instead of the previously reported 2.9 percent pace, the Commerce Department said in its second GDP estimate on Tuesday.
+U.S. gross domestic product increased at a 3.2 percent annual rate instead of the previously reported 2.9 percent pace, the Commerce Department said in its second GDP estimate on Tuesday.
+Economists had forecast third-quarter GDP growth being revised up to a 3.0 percent rate.

 Growth was the strongest since the third quarter of 2014 and followed the second quarter's anemic 1.4 percent pace.

-Growth was also lifted by upward revisions to business investment in structures and home building, underscoring the economy's solid fundamentals that further bolster the case for the Federal Reserve to raise interest rates next month.
+Output was lifted by upward revisions to business investment and home building.

+Exports grew at their quickest pace since the fourth quarter of 2013, driven by a surge in soybean exports after a poor soy harvest in Argentina and Brazil.
+International trade contributed 0.87 percentage point to GDP growth and not 0.83 percentage point as reported last month.

-Data ranging from housing to retail sales and manufacturing suggest the economy retained its momentum early in the fourth quarter even as exports appear to be faltering against the backdrop of renewed dollar strength and a fading soybean boost.
+Data ranging from housing to retail sales and manufacturing output also suggest the economy retained its momentum early in the fourth quarter even as exports appear to be faltering amid a reversal of the boost to growth provided by soybean exports in the third quarter.

-Economists polled by Reuters had expected that third-quarter GDP growth would be revised up to a 3.0 percent rate.
+The Atlanta Fed is currently forecasting GDP rising at a 3.6 percent rate in the fourth quarter, supporting market expectations that the Federal Reserve will raise interest rates next month.

+Economic growth could also be supported next year if President-elect Donald Trump succeeds in pushing through Congress a fiscal stimulus plan that includes massive infrastructure spending and tax cuts, analysts said.

+"Couple that with an increasingly enthusiastic consumer supported by stronger wage gains and the economy appears well-positioned to remain on a growth path heading into 2017," said Jim Baird, chief investment officer at Plante Moran Financial Advisors in Kalamazoo, Michigan.

-When measured from the income side, the economy grew at a 5.2 percent clip amid a rebound in corporate profits and rising household incomes.
-That was the fastest pace of increase in gross domestic income since the second quarter of 2014 and followed a 0.7 percent rate of increase in the second quarter.
+When measured from the income side (GDI), the economy grew at a 5.2 percent clip amid a rebound in corporate profits.
+That was the fastest pace of increase in gross domestic income in nearly two years and followed a 0.7 percent rate of expansion in the second quarter.

-The average of GDP and GDI, which some economists consider to be a more accurate measure of current economic growth and a better predictor of future output, increased at a 4.2 percent rate in the third quarter, the fastest pace in two years.
-That followed a 1.1 percent rate of increase in the second quarter.
+The average of GDP and GDI, which economists consider to be a more accurate measure of current economic growth and a better predictor of future output, increased at a 4.2 percent rate in the third quarter, the fastest pace in two years.

-The dollar rose to a session high against a basket of currencies after the data, while prices for U.S. government bonds fell.
-U.S. stock index futures gained.
+That followed a 1.1 percent rate of increase in the second quarter and likely exaggerates the economy's strength.

 The Commerce Department said consumer spending, which accounts for more than two-thirds of U.S. economic activity, increased at a 2.8 percent rate in the third quarter and not the 2.1 percent pace reported last month.
 That was still a slowdown from the second quarter's robust 4.3 percent pace.

-Spending on nonresidential structures, which include oil and gas wells, increased at a 10.1 percent rate, the fastest pace since the first quarter of 2014.
-Nonresidential outlays were previously reported to have increased at a 5.4 percent pace.
+Spending on non-residential structures, which include oil and gas wells, was revised sharply higher to show it increasing at its fastest pace since the first quarter of 2014.

-Business spending on equipment, however, fell at steeper 4.8 percent rate, instead of the previously reported 2.7 percent pace of contraction.
-That marked four straight quarters of decline in spending on equipment.
+Business spending on equipment, however, fell at a steeper rate than previously reported, declining for a fourth straight quarter.
 With after-tax corporate profits rising at a 7.6 percent pace last quarter there is scope for business investment to rebound.
 Corporate profits declined at a 1.9 percent rate in the second quarter.

-The export growth estimate was little changed at a 10.1 percent rate, the fastest pace since the fourth quarter of 2013.
-The spike in exports largely reflected a surge in soybean exports after a poor soy harvest in Argentina and Brazil.

-Still, trade contributed 0.87 percentage point to GDP growth and not 0.83 percentage point as reported last month.

-Businesses increased spending to restock after running down inventories in the second quarter, but just not as much as previously reported.
+"The return to positive growth in corporate profits at least satisfies what is probably a necessary, but not sufficient, condition for a rebound in business fixed investment," said Andrew Hollenhorst an economist at Citigroup in New York.
+Businesses increased spending to restock after running downinventories in the second quarter, but just not as much as previously reported.
 Businesses accumulated inventories at a $7.6 billion rate in the last quarter, almost half of the $12.6 billion pace reported last month.

 That means inventory accumulation contributed 0.49 percentage point to GDP growth and not the 0.61 percentage point reported last month.

-Investment in residential construction fell at a 4.4 percent rate instead of the previously reported 6.2 percent pace.
-Government spending was revised lower.
+The third-quarter revision showed a much more favorable growth profile for the economy, analysts said.
+The boost from inventories was not as big as previously estimated, which suggests that businesses are not sitting on piles of unwanted goods.

+This means businesses will have more scope to place new orders, which augurs well for economic growth in the coming quarters.
+The sharp acceleration in GDP in the last quarter should quash any lingering fears that the economy was at risk of stalling after growth averaged just 1.1 percent in the first half.
+That together with a labor market that is near full employment and slowly rising inflation could leave the Fed comfortable with raising hike interest rates at its Dec.
+13-14 policy meeting.
+The U.S. central bank raised its overnight benchmark interest rate last December for the first time in nearly a decade.

 <^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^